 Public investment has continued to increase.
-The amount of public construction completed-which reflects the progress of public works-exhibited relatively high growth in the second quarter, after having risen for five quarters in a row until the first quarter this year (Chart 5).
-The value of public works contracted-a measure that reflects public orders-inched upward in July relative to the second quarter, following the upsurge in the second quarter.
+The amount of public construction completed-which reflects the progress of public works-kept increasing in July relative to the second quarter, after having risen for six quarters in a row until the second quarter this year (Chart 5).
+The value of public works contracted-a measure that reflects public orders-has remained at a high level: the decline in July-August was only marginal relative to the second quarter, following the upsurge in the second quarter.